uexpr(n) 0.1 uexpr "Calculations with Units"

 uexpr::newUnit name expression

-uexpr::newUnit adds another unit to the unit array.
+uexpr::newUnit adds another unit to the unit dictionary.
 The expression defines the new unit in terms of any existing base or defined unit.
-The unit array is common to all contexts within a Tcl interpreter.
+The unit dictionary is common to all contexts within a Tcl interpreter.
 These changes are global.
 For example a mile is defined as:

 uexpr::newUnit mile 5280*ft

-Note, units are very similar to variables, except: Variables are only looked up in the calling context of the expression evaluator.
+Note, units are very similar to variables, except: variables are looked up in the calling context of the expression evaluator.
 Unit definitions are global, available to any instance of uexpr in the same Tcl interpreter.

 uexpr::func adds a new function, usable in any uexpr call in the same interpreter.
 Variables in the expression that are not in the parameter list, have the value of the variable in the calling context at the time the function is defined.
 Variables in the parameter list have values set at the time the function is used.
 If not all the parameters are supplied in the function call, the value of a variable with the same name (in the calling context) is used (it came from Roark).
 This allows values used by a function to be set by position (in the function call) or by name (if not supplied in the function call).
 For example: